The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 Top-end cycling shoes are stiffer than cheaper models.
 Their soles are made from carbon fiber, which is 42% stiffer in longitudinal bending and 550% stiffer in three-point bending than plastic.

-The cheapest cycling shoes have soles made from plastic.
+The cheapest cycling shoes have plastic soles.
 It is heavier than carbon and, of course, much softer.

 There are also cycling shoes that use a combination of carbon and plastic.
-They are a good compromise between the above-mentioned 2 categories.
+They are a good compromise between the 2 categories mentioned above.

 Wide Cycling Shoes FAQ